codiceovvio/tec-forum-support/readme.md

 # Plugins Index
 Not all the plugins are displayed here, because some of them are specific to a customer.

-Each brach on this Repository is a plugin, so you can [see them all here](https://github.com/bordoni/tec-forum-support/branches/active).
+Each branch on this Repository is a plugin, so you can [see them all here](https://github.com/bordoni/tec-forum-support/branches/active).

 ---